praetoriani/AngularCLI-DevKit/README.md

 ### So what are the next steps?

 The **Angular CLI DevKit** is almost finished so I am practically close to releasing a first version.
 But there are still a few little things to do.
-Not everything still works and a few functionalities are still missing.
-There are also a few minor bugs/issues that I still need to fix.
-I plan to have a first official version ready by the beginning of February.
+As it was not planned to release this app, the **Angular CLI DevKit** was very rustic and hat a simple and functional design and only the most necessary functions.
+I just didn't want to publish it in this state.
+And unfortunately it takes some time so that everything looks nice and in the end everything works as planned.<br><br>The user interface is currently completely finished.
+Almost all functionalities are implemented.
+Unfortunately, some of them are not yet working as planned.
+Here and there I probably have to adapt the interface a little and add one or two functions.
+So I'm on the home stretch and I'm confident that I'll soon have fixed the last bugs/issues.
+The plan is that I will hopefully have a first version ready at the beginning of February, which I can then publish.
 Just stop by any time.
 Happy to see you again 😊

 <!--
 > [!NOTE]